-Module 1: Introduction to Palynology (2 hrs.)
+Module 1.
+Introduction (2 hrs.)

-Introduction to pollen analysis, :History and scope of palynology, Terminologies used in spore and pollen description, forensic palynology, paleopalynology
+Introduction to pollen analysis,-:History and scope of palynology, Terminologies used in spore and pollen description, forensic palynology, paleopalynology

-Module 2: Pollen structure and development (4hrs)
+Module-2: Pollen structure and development (4hrs)

-- (a) Development of pollen grains, - (b) Pollen morphology- Shape and size, apertures types and ornamentation in pollination ecology, Special ornamentation features- bladders, viscin threads, spines, lipids. - (c) The pollen wall Pollen wall development and formation, Pollen wall structure, Surface ornamentation and its importance.
-Pollen wall chemical composition and its relationship to pollen preservation. - (d) Pollen apertures Inaperturate grain, simple and compound, Types, function and arrangement.
-Role and use in pollen identification may come under pollen morphology
+- A. Development of pollen grains, - B. Pollen morphology- Shape and size, apertures types - -and ornamentation in pollination ecology, Special ornamentation features--bladders, viscin threads, -spines, lipids. - C. The pollen wall Pollen wall development and formation, Pollen wall structure, Surface ornamentation and its importance.
+Pollen wall chemical composition and its relationship to pollen preservation. - D. Pollen apertures Inaperturate grain, simple and compound, Types, function and arrangement.
+Role -and use in pollen identification

+D may come under pollen morphology

-Module 3: Pollen Analysis (6hrs)
+Module- 3: Pollen Analysis (6hrs)

-Laboratory techniques: Methods to find pollen in sediments, forensic samples, honey, rocks, archaeological sites and shipwrecks, etc., Production and Dispersal of pollen grains, where pollen is deposited.
+Laboratory techniques/ are these practicle or only explanation in theory?: how to find pollen in sediments, forensic samples, honey, rocks, archaeological sites and shipwrecks, etc., Production and Dispersal of pollen grains, where pollen is deposited.
 Purpose of Pollen collection and storage.
 Pollenviability- factors that affect pollen viability.
 Viability Test: - Germination assay, in vitro, in vivo.
 Non Germination assay FCR Test, FDA test (both are same)., Acetocarmine test for assessing sterility.

 R values and pollen coefficients (correcting for over and under production and dispersal of pollen).
 Factors affecting pollen deposition.

-Moodule 4: Applications and Methods in Palynology (5hrs)
+Moodule - 4 Applications and Methods in palynology (5hrs)

-Palynology and Systematics, Pollen sampling and data gathering (how many samples to be collected and what to collect) Modern pollen rain sampling and collecting important floral data, Stratigraphic sampling of geologic terrestrial deposits (i.e., natural vs. artificial levels), Sampling lake and underwater archaeological deposits, Terrestrial archaeological site sampling, Forensic samples, Entomo-palynological samplingMelisso-palynology sampling, The statistical validity of using multiple vs. single samples from given locations, Tools and methods used for pollen sampling.
-Sampling of deposits for pollen; Uses of pollen in pharmaceuticals, Nutrition and in Cosmetics.
+Palynology and Systematics, Pollen sampling and data gathering (how many samples to collect and what to collect) Modern pollen rain sampling and collecting important floral data, Stratigraphic sampling of geologic terrestrial deposits (i.e., natural vs. artificial levels), Sampling lake and underwater archaeological deposits, Terrestrial archaeological site sampling, Forensic samples, Entomo-palynological samplingMelisso-palynology sampling, The statistical validity of using multiple vs. single samples from given locations, Tools and methods used for pollen sampling.
+Sampling of deposits for pollen;

+Uses of pollen in pharmaceuticals, Nutrition and in Cosmetics.
 Pollen allergy.

-Suggested Assignment Topics
+A. Suggested Assignment Topics

 - 1. Sampling procedures in palynology, Melisso-palynology and Ento-mo-palynology - 2.
 Pollinators Insects, birds, and bats, unique evolution of specific plant taxa and their pollinators - 3.
 Melisso-palynology - 4.
 Floral nectar types and pollen used by honeybees, history of the discipline - 5.
 Extraction of pollen from honey samples - 6.
 Counting pollen in honey: What are pollen coefficient values in honey?
 Why use them and how to establish them?
 Pollen concentration values, correct number and type of pollen counts needed, methods of reporting honey pollen data - 7.
-Determining geographical origins and honey blends based on the pollen. - 8.
-Insects (other than bees) and pollen. - 9.
-Crop pollination - 10.
+Determining geographical origins and honey blends based on the pollen. - C. Insects (other than bees) and pollen - 8 Crop pollination - 9.
 Pollen as a method to track the migration movements of adult forms of many agricultural insect pests.
-Role in predicting insect migration routes (i.e., butterflies, moths) - 11.
-Importance of pollen as a dietary item in the life cycle of insect pests 5 (i.e., moths, butterflies, boll weevils, - 12.
-Techniques used to examine pollen on the surface and gut of insects - 13.
-SEM analyses and the development of photographic pollen keys - 14.
-What are relative pollen counts, absolute counts, secondary counts, and large-fraction-analysis counts? - 15.
-Establishing pollen concentration values and the value of these data - 16.
-When and how to use pollen influx techniques - 17.
-Recognition of real vs. artificial vegetational changes - 18.
-How to avoid making errors in pollen data interpretations - 19.
-Computer programs used to plot pollen data - 20.
+Role in predicting insect migration routes (i.e., butterflies, moths) - 10.
+Importance of pollen as a dietary item in the life cycle of insect pests 5 - (i.e., moths, butterflies, boll weevils, etc.) - 11.
+Techniques used to examine pollen on the surface and gut of insects - 12.
+SEM analyses and the development of photographic pollen keys - 13.
+What are relative pollen counts, absolute counts, secondary counts, and large-fraction-analysis counts? - 14.
+Establishing pollen concentration values and the value of these data - 15.
+When and how to use pollen influx techniques - 16.
+Recognition of real vs. artificial vegetational changes - 17.
+How to avoid making errors in pollen data interpretations - 18.
+Computer programs used to plot pollen data - 19.
 Are statistical methods valid for explaining pollen data?

-Practical (9hrs)
+Practicals (9hrs)

-1. Morphology of Pollen grains.

-2. Make a key based on external characters of pollen grains of a family or genus of known plants
+- 1. Morphology of Pollen grains. - 2.
+Make a key based on external characters of pollen grains of a family or genus of known plants.